-You may be able to walk around Venice in less than hour but that doesn’t mean that it doesn’t have a mighty restaurant offering.
+You may be able to walk around Venice in less than an hour but that doesn’t mean that it doesn’t have a mighty restaurant offering.
 There is a strong emphasis on seafood in this city, which is no surprise considering its location, right on the lagoon.
-But the Venetians are famous for more than just fish and their restaurant scene really reflects this.
+But the Venetians are famous for more than just fish and their restaurant scene reflects this.
 From meaty specialties to cichetti – the Venetian form of tapas – there is something for everyone.
-Here’s our pick of the best restaurants in Venice.
+Below, we list our pick of the best restaurants in Venice.
+But, before making your choice, we highly recommend checking out our handy guide to the different types of Italian restaurants.
+From an Osteria to a Ristorante and a Trattoria, we break it all down so you know what you’re getting yourself in for.

 Fondamenta de la Sensa, 3272, 30121, Venice